 The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have experience and training in the latest aortic valve surgery techniques, including the Ozaki procedure.

 The Ozaki procedure is an innovative technique that can prevent the need for an aortic valve replacement.
 Cardiothoracic surgeons use a piece of the pericardium — the membrane that surrounds the heart — in this procedure.
 The surgeon cuts the tissue into three precise valve leaflets and uses the tissue to rebuild the aortic valve.

 While the procedure has been common in adults, the specialists at Norton Children’s Heart Institute have adapted this and other techniques to help children.

 Norton Children’s Heart Institute cardiothoracic surgeons will plan an aortic valve replacement only when repair isn’t possible.
 Replacement procedures may include:

 Your child’s condition and unique needs will determine which type of aortic valve replacement procedure your child’s surgeon will use.

-Most children need to stay in the hospital for one week to 10 days after valve repair or replacement surgery.
-Kids will be able to return to normal activities soon after surgery.
+Most children need to stay in the hospital for seven to 10 days after aortic valve repair or replacement surgery.
+Most are able to return to normal activities soon after surgery.